walela/Sprint-Challenge-Authentication/README.md

 it is deliberately slow and memory intensive to prevent brute force attacks. it also includes a random salt when hashing to protect against rainbow tables method of reverse engineering passwords.

-- [x] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?git

 header, payload, signature